artivis/manif/paper/paper.md

 Thanks to this polymorphism, the library is open to extensions to Lie groups beyond the currently implemented SO(2), SE(2), SO(3) and SE(3).

-The library is mathematically grounded in [@Sola18] and often refers to it in the documentation, especially for providing reference for the mathematical formulae.
+Mathematical foundations of the library are given in [@Sola18] and often refers to it in the documentation, especially for providing reference for the mathematical formulae.